diazandr3s/MI_pred_mcvae_ukbb/README.md

 - 20.08.14: Code released.
 - 20.09.15: Network weights uploaded.
 Article under review.
-- 21.22.03: Created a branch for external validation
+- 21.03.22: Created a branch for external validation
-- 21.08.04: Updated weights and main file for 7 metadata variables - External validation
+- 21.04.08: Updated weights and main file for 7 metadata variables - External validation
-- 21.02.06: Upload all scripts used to address reviewers comments
+- 21.06.02: Upload all scripts used to address reviewers comments
+- 21.07.19: Update title for second review